jasoncchandra/CreditCardFraud/README.md

 **Step 12: Reporting and Visualization** Create reports and dashboards summarizing the effectiveness of the fraud detection system.
 Visualize key metrics, trends, and anomalies for stakeholders.

-**Step 13: Deployment** Deploy the fraud detection system to production, integrating it seamlessly into the transaction processing pipeline.

 **Outcomes and Benefits:**

 -   A robust credit card fraud detection system that identifies potentially fraudulent transactions in real-time.